SeaGoUnlimited/academic-kickstart/content/project/sbck/index.md

 image:
   caption:
   focal_point:
-summary: Restoring flow to the Ventura River
+summary: Visualize hydrology data with the goal of restoring flow to the Ventura River
 tags:
 - coding
 title: R Shiny App